 The school district supports and promotes proper dietary habits contributing to students' health status and academic performance.
 All foods available on school grounds and at school-sponsored activities during the instructional day should meet or exceed the school district nutrition standards and in compliance with state and federal law.
 Foods should be served with consideration toward nutritional integrity, variety, appeal, taste, safety and packaging to ensure high-quality meals.
-See the DE guidance on Healthy Kids Act, www.tinyurl.com/Towa-HKA
+See the DE guidance on Healthy/Hunger-Free Kids Act of 2010 and The Final Rule of 2016.

-The school district will develop a local wellness policy committee comprised of the Food Service Director, a representative from administration, physical education, school nurse, stakeholders from the community, and parents.
+The school district will develop a local wellness policy committee composed of the Food Service Director, a representative from administration, physical education, school nurse, stakeholders from the community, and parents.
 The local wellness policy committee will develop a plan to implement and measure the local wellness policy and monitor the effectiveness of the policy.
-The committee will designate the Superintendent to monitor implementation and evaluation of the implementation of the policy.
+The committee will designate the Superintendent to monitor implementation and evaluation of the implementation of this policy.
 The committee will at least meet every three years to review regarding the effectiveness of this policy.
+Recommended updates as needed for board approval.